“NEW TECH Yard Hydrant”

 The hydrant for the garden and the orchard, after being left off during the fall and winter, was so stiff that my wife had a very difficult time even trying to turn it on.
 It got to the point where she couldn’t.
 I had to do that for her.

 Such a simple idea, right?
-That was over five years ago and it hasn’t been as simple as it might seem to solve all the problems to make the idea work for a yard hydrant.
+That was over five years ago and it hasn’t been as simple as it might seem to solve all the problems to make the idea into something simple and reliable which works for a yard hydrant.

 After many ideas have been tried and tested using many prototypes there is now a frost proof hydrant which eliminates virtually all the problems of the old style hydrants, and has additional benefits.
 It’s the NEW TECH Yard Hydrant.